markopfell/life/work/electrical_engineering/pyrfcomms/equations.md

 $EVM$ is the error vector magnitude.
 The error vector being the error in both the amplitude and phase in a recieved symbol compared to the ideal symbol.

+$PAPR$ is the peak average power ratio.
+The 3 (dB) is for a single unmodulated tone (sine wave).
+Binary phase shift keying (BPSK) theoretically has a PAPR of 0 dB similar to a square wave, and QPSK has around 1.7 dB.
+Multi carrier scenarios like orthogonal frequency domain access (OFDMA) have an order of magnitude PAPR around 12 dB since the average energy and symbol varies so widly.

 **Noise Temperature**
 ```math